-The draft recommendations have been reviewed by Commission members in addition to state agencies and municipal officials.
-In December 2015, the Commission partnered with NHCAW to hold three discussion groups for coastal municipal officials to provide input on initial draft recommendations, which was later considered by the Commission and incorporated as necessary into this report.
+A thorough public process was conducted to gather input on the Commission's draft report and recommendations.
+In December 2015, the Commission partnered with NHCAW to hold three discussion groups for coastal municipal officials to provide input on initial draft recommendations, which was later considered by the Commission and incorporated where appropriate into its draft report.